 In December 2015, WHO and partners introduced child-friendly forms of TB fixed dose combinations (FDCs), in line with WHO dosing recommendations.
 This is an important step in improving treatment and child survival from TB, and slowing the spread of drug-resistant TB.
 WHO and partners are providing technical assistance to countries to make the FDCs available widely.
-As of October 2016, nearly 30 countries are already procuring the Childhood TB FDCs.
+As of October 2017, over 60 countries are already procuring the Childhood TB FDCs.

 - Framework for conducting reviews of tuberculosis programmes

 - KNCV benchmarking tool for Childhood TB policies

 - Childhood TB: Training Toolkit